-Listen to Will Self’s latest A Point of View on Radio 4 here.
+You can listen to Will’s latest Point of View on Radio 4 from earlier this evening here.

 Frankly, any dinner party is a fantasy to me nowadays.
 I was pretty disaffected from the polite pissing contest that constitutes the average middle-class munch-fest long before the pandemic, but the past couple of years have seen the psychic equivalent of sticky tape printed with “POLICE CRIME SCENE” stretched across this particular zone of sociality.
 So it’s with considerable pleasure that I retreat into a purely fantastical one.

 I’ve chosen to whine and grine my guests in the Circular Hall at Lambeth Town Hall.
 Why?
 Because it’s local to me — I’ve lived in this area of sarf’ London for a quarter century this year — and its Edwardian elegance contrasts with the busy central Brixton streetscape which can be seen from its ocular windows.
 The Reliance Arcade and the entrance to Electric Avenue (of which more later) are both in view while the Academy music venue, where I saw one of my guests, Martina Topley-Bird, give an extraordinary performance with Tricky in the late 1990s, is only a trip and a hop away.